WebSocket

 Bash

-pnpm add @justscale/core @justscale/cluster @justscale/websocket zod
+pnpm add @justscale/core @justscale/core/cluster @justscale/websocket zod

 Complete Example